Investing Strategy Research

 10. Monitor performance & harvest tax losses.

-You will need to monitor your index funds’ performance.
+You will need to monitor the performance of your index funds.
 There is no reason to check index funds every day.
 The advantage of index funds is that they follow long-term strategies that require no supervision.
 The disadvantage is that many people do not see problems with their funds until it is too late.
 However, checking a fund’s performance monthly or bi-monthly is an excellent idea.

 Stock Portfolio Asset Allocation - Actual vs. Planned Distribution - Stock Rover